brdy1/brdybot/README.md

  ![image](screens/nature.PNG)

-- !ability <ability name>: Looks up an ability and returns a summary of the ability with the actual effects in the chat.
+- !ability <ability name>: Looks up an ability and returns a generation-specific summary of the ability with a description of its effects in the chat.

  ![image](screens/ability2.PNG)
  ![image](screens/ability.PNG)